Amaro13/Amaro13/README.md

-## Hi, I’m currently working on FrontEnd Development and learning ReactJs and Angular.
+## Hi, I’m currently working on FullStack Development and learning ReactJs and Angular.